Zakynthos: Venetian period and modern era

-By 1460, and during the reign of Mehmed II, the Ottoman Turks eventually controlled most of the Peloponnese with the exception of the remaining Venetian-controlled towns of Argos, Nafplio, Monemvassia, Methoni and Koroni.
-After the collapse of the Hexamilion, which was supposed to act as a defense across the Isthmus of Corinth; and hence, protect the Peloponnese, Leonardo III Tocco made an agreement with Venice to accept 10,000 refugees from this region.
-Leonardo III Tocco and his realm was increasingly vulnerable from Ottoman Turkish attacks.
-These refugees consisted of Greeks, Arvanites and some Venetian officials.
+By 1460, and during the reign of Mehmed II, the Ottoman Turks eventually controlled most of the Peloponnese with the exception of the remaining Venetian-controlled towns of Argos, Nafplio, Monemvassia, Methoni, and Koroni.
+After the collapse of the Hexamilion, which was supposed to act as a defense across the Isthmus of Corinth, and hence, protect the Peloponnese, Leonardo III Tocco agreed with Venice to accept 10,000 refugees from this region.
+Leonardo III Tocco and his realm were increasingly vulnerable to Ottoman Turkish attacks.
+These refugees consisted of Greeks, Arvanites, and some Venetian officials.

-Zakynthos was captured by the Ottoman Empire in 1478, but conquered by the Republic of Venice in 1482.
-It remained in Venetian hands, as part of the Venetian Ionian Islands, until the Fall of the Republic of Venice in 1797, and then passed successively under French rule, became part of the autonomous Septinsular Republic in 1800, before returning to the French in 1807.
+Zakynthos was captured by the Ottoman Empire in 1478 but was conquered by the Republic of Venice in 1482.
+It remained in Venetian hands, as part of the Venetian Ionian Islands, until the Fall of the Republic of Venice in 1797.
+It then passed successively under French rule, became part of the autonomous Septinsular Republic in 1800, and returned to the French in 1807.
 Seized by the British in 1809, it formed part of the United States of the Ionian Islands until the Union of the Ionian Islands with Greece in 1864.

 World War II

-During the German occupation of Greece, Mayor Loukas Karrer and Bishop Chrysostomos refused Nazi orders to turn in a list of the members of the town's Jewish community for deportation to the death camps.
-Instead they hid all (or most) of the town's Jewish people in rural villages.
+During the Axis occupation of Greece, Mayor Loukas Karrer and Bishop Chrysostomos Dimitriou refused German orders to turn in a list of the members of the town's Jewish community for deportation to the death camps.
+Instead, they hid all (or most) of the town's Jewish people in rural villages.
 According to some sources, all 275 Jews of Zakynthos survived the war.
 Both were later recognized as Righteous among the Nations by Yad Vashem.
 In contrast, over 80% of Greek Jews were deported to death camps and murdered in the Holocaust.